 ALAN R. HARTLEY, CFA – Owner, Chief Investment Officer

 Alan’s career started with a research associate position at Ergates Capital, a long/short hedge fund.
-Alan next joined Morningstar as a generalist equity analyst where he covered thirteen different industries and was promoted to the IPO team.
+Alan next joined Morningstar as a generalist/IPO equity analyst where he covered thirteen different industries.
 Alan then managed $50 million in assets on the behalf of six different investment advisors.

-Alan writes articles for Morningstar, Seeking Alpha, and other syndicated publications.
+Alan has written for Morningstar, SumZero, Barrons.com, Seeking Alpha, and other syndicated publications.

-He lives with his wife and son in Charleston, South Carolina.
+He lives with his wife, son, and daughter in Ponte Vedra Beach, FL.
 Alan enjoys reading, hiking, playing golf, working out, traveling, and cooking.